SilvenLEAF/Inksgram/README.md

-# Inksgram (Temporarily Delayed)
+# PythonSEKAI
-This is the project of Cyber Kadash (Nigeria) collaborated with SilvenLEAF.All rights of this project are RESERVED to CYBER KADASH (NIGERIA).
-Do NOT clone it without his consent!!
+I'm learning Python.
+This is the Python playground for me to learn and practice Python.